-The UCA exhibit will be hosted at the Eccles Community and Cultural Arts Center featuring work from calligraphers from all over the United States.
+ECCLES CENTERThe UCA exhibit will be hosted at the Eccles Community and Cultural Arts Center featuring work from calligraphers from all over the United States.
 The ECAC is a Victorian mansion built in 1893 with an extensive sculpture garden that are both open to the public for no charge.
 Please try to see this exhibit before, after, or during our conference week.
 Contact them at 801.392.6935 if you wish to arrange a large group visit.
 The exhibit can be visited by way of shuttles Tuesday afternoon.

 If there is a life-threatening emergency, dial 911 from any phone for the local city emergency dispatcher.
 If you have an issue that we can help with, call the number listed on your conference schedule.